MiaoMiaoYoung/Chess_AI/README.md

 # Chess_AI
-This project aims at automatically Chess AI.
+This project aims at automatic Chess AI.

 We implemented two versions of AI: